webqit/webflo/README.md

 ```

 <details>
-<summary>Re-introducing logic in the actual language for logic - JavaScript...</summary>
+<summary>Re-introducing UI logic in the actual language for logic - JavaScript...</summary>

-> Now, this comes logical being that logic is the whole essence of the HTML `<script>` element after all!
-Compared to other syntax alternatives, this uniquely enables us to do all things logic in the actual language for logic - JavaScript.
-Then, OOHTML gives us more by extending the regular `<script>` element with the `subscript` type which gets any JavaScript code to be *reactive*!
+> So, this is simple to think about: HTML already just let's us embed `<script>` elements for UI logic, and so be it!
+What OOHTML does further is simply to extend the plain old `<script>` element with the `subscript` type which gets any JavaScript code to be *reactive*!
+Compared with other syntax alternatives, this uniquely enables us to do all things logic in the actual language for logic - JavaScript.
 </details>

 Note that because these scripts are naturally reactive, we do not require any `setTimeout()` construct like we required earlier in the case of the classic `<script>` element.
 These expressions self-update as the values they depend on become available, removed, or updated - i.e. as `document.state` gets updated.